SannyTelyas/string-calculator-js/README.md

 - R.tap function. - http://ramdajs.com/docs/#tap
 - functional programming means exporting functions.
 Not classes :)
 - If not reusing, group functions and dont expose
+- Make your functions in your "class" as specific to your domain as possible.
+Think about tinier common functions as horizontals, and include them from the class.
+(Thanks @artolamola - https://twitter.com/artolamola/status/892090041396342784)